lordofthejars/istio-refcard/Markdown Template.md

 ### Policy Enforcement

 Istio provides a model to enforce authorization policies in the communication between policies.
-You can for example black-list or white-list intercommunication between services or add some quota.
+You can, for example, black-list or white-list intercommunication between services or add some quota.

 You can configure that preference service only allows requests from the recommendation service.